 HTTP Server variables are very handy snippets of configuration information about the server your web page is hosted on.
 There are a multitude of ways you can use this information which I shall cover later in the post.
 Anyway without further ado, here’s the code for how to all your HTTP server header variables in PHP:

-I’m currently creating an archives page for the new Seasiders Podcast wordpress theme and on this page I wanted to display a list of all the previous podcast episodes.
+I wanted to display a list of all the previous episodes on my podcast website.
 I have assigned a category of ‘podcasts’ to each blog post I published which contained podcast episode content.

 I have just connected the RSS feed for my Seasiders Podcast blog with its respective Facebook fan page wall using the Social RSS Facebook application and stumbled across a bit of an issue – that being, that the featured image not display in the RSS feed.
 As a consequence of this issue, there was also no image in the RSS feed Facebook wall post, which makes the wall post look a bit bland.